Thomas-Mielke-Software/EchoPrintSharp/README.md

-# EchoPrintSharp PCL
+# EchoPrintSharp .NET Standard Library

-Portable Class Library that generates an EchoPrint audio fingerprint string from PCM audio data.
+Library that generates an EchoPrint audio fingerprint string from PCM audio data.

 ## How To Use